amyanigboro/MV_sanctions/README.md

 1. Install python 3 if not already done.
 2. Install required packages if not already done:
-   -pandas
-   -numpy

-   pip install pandas
+   -pip install pandas

-   pip install numpy
+   -pip install numpy

 ## Things to note